 Typically, it is the younger generations who are going with the trends and leading the technological revolution.
 They expect their workplace to come with every advantage that the Internet and workplace applications bring.
 They correctly believe if you are not the most efficient, you will lag behind.
 However, in the spectrum of digital literacy, only 17% of employees are "digitally ready" and 14% are unready.
 Everyone else can be converted.

-To avoid losing efficiency you need to help train the older generations.
+To avoid losing efficiency you need to help train the older generations with online reporting.
 You need to spend the time communicating the benefits of new systems and be as supportive to your employees as possible.

-What to do when you need to set up new systems?
+What to do when you need to set up new online reporting systems?

 The solution is extensive onboarding work.
 When you're implementing a new system in the office, you must make sure you explain the benefits to everyone.
 And not only the benefits it has for the team but the personal benefits people get from coming on board.
 You need a single capable person responsible for the onboarding process.
 He can make sure these benefits will be communicated to everyone personally.